FormidableLabs/victory-docs/src/screens/docs/components/victory-scatter/ecology.md

 ```
 ### bubbleProperty

 The `bubbleProperty` prop indicates which property of the data object should be used to scale data points in a bubble chart.
 If a `bubbleProperty` is given, `size` and `symbol` props will be ignored.
-(Bubble charts should render circles).
+Bubble charts always render circular points.

 *default:* `bubbleProperty="z"`